mocks-server/website/docs/advanced-programmatic-usage.md

 		* `value`: `<Any>` New value for the specific setting to be set.
 	* `get(key)`.
 Returns current value of an specific setting.
 		* `key`: `<String>`The name of the setting to be returned.
 Equivalent to [option](configuration-options.md#main-options) name.
+  * `all`.
+Getter returning all current settings.
+Never modify returned object to change settings, as it will have no effect.
+Use the `settings.set` method instead.
 * `serverError`.
 If mocks server throws an unexpected error, it is available at this getter.
 * `behaviors`.
 Returns methods and getters related to currently available behaviors.
 	* `count`.
 Getter returning total number of behaviors available.